solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 The focus of this guide is on demonstrating practical uses of PostgreSQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy PostgreSQL Flexible Server using various Azure management tools in preparation to follow the guide language samples.
+This section illustrates how to deploy PostgreSQL Flexible Server using various Azure management tools in preparation to follow the guide application samples.

-> ![Watch icon] **Watch:** [Demo: Getting Started \[4 of 16\] \| Azure
-> Database for PostgreSQL - Beginners Series][7]

 ### Azure portal

 Azure provides a [Quickstart document] for users who want to use the Azure portal to provision Flexible Server.
-While this is a great opportunity to explore the configuration parameters of Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be replicated in other environments.
+While this is a great opportunity to explore the configuration parameters of Azure Database for Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be replicated in other environments.

 ### Azure CLI

-The Azure CLI `az PostgreSQL flexible-server` set of commands is very robust.
-[Azure's quickstart guide] demonstrates how the
-`az PostgreSQL flexible-server create` and
+The Azure CLI `az postgresql flexible-server` set of commands is very robust.
+[Azure's quickstart guide] demonstrates how the `az postgresql flexible-server create` and
-`az PostgreSQL flexible-server db create` commands can automatically populate server parameters.
+`az postgresql flexible-server db create` commands can automatically populate server parameters.

 > ![Note icon][Note] **Note:** It is possible to exercise greater
 > control over these commands by reviewing the documentation for the